 In 2018, TikTok merged with the app musical.ly, which was a lip-syncing platform, to leverage their young audience base.
 This led to the app being dominated by music, singing, and dancing, especially during the early days.

-These short clips are easy to consume, and the algorithm within the app, like the "For You" page (#fyp), shares content quickly and continues sharing it as it gains popularity and engagement.
+These short TikTok videos are easy to consume, and the algorithm within the app, like the "For You" page (#fyp), shares content quickly and continues sharing it as it gains popularity and engagement.

 Popular content gains momentum like a snowball rolling downhill and spreads significantly across a billion of users, a number that grows every day.

 This type of “viral” spreading rarely happens for brands on other social media apps, like Facebook, Twitter, and Instagram, unless the brand gets lucky or pays for it.
-For now, TikTok is wide open and if you make quality content, it’s almost guaranteed to be seen.
+For now, TikTok is wide open and if you make quality content and use relevant hashtags it’s almost guaranteed to be seen.

 If your targeted audience falls within those ages, it might be time to level-up your TikTok game and get some genuine and quality content out there.

 Not all marketing on TikTok is done through memes or singing along to popular songs.
-Brands of all kinds make TikTok work for them, and usually, all it takes is some creativity, openness, and plenty of trial and error.
+Brands of all kinds make TikTok work for them, and usually, all it takes is some creativity, openness, and some trial and error.

 Brands interested in advertising on TikTok have several options available.
 To help you get started, the platform offers the ability to create custom audiences, lookalike audiences, and target audiences according to age, gender, location, interests, and more.
 Basically, if there’s a specific demographic or psychographic you’re looking to connect with, TikTok advertising makes it easy for you.

-Currently, there are five types of TikTok ads available to brands:
+Currently, there are five types of TikTok ads available to brands as per the TikTok Ads Manager:

 A Brand Takeover ad is an ad that plays as soon as you open the app.
 It presents a full-screen video to your chosen target audience and plays until it’s over or if the user moves on from it.
 They can also appear on the “For You” page and as hashtag challenges.